-Red Panda Network has exciting news: we’re about to begin our first in situ conservation project in Bhutan!
-This will be our first in situ conservation project in a country other than Nepal, and is a wonderful chance to expand our efforts to protect red pandas and their habitat through empowering local people to another of the red panda’s range countries.
+Red Panda Network has exciting news: we have launched our first conservation project in Bhutan!
+This is our first in situ conservation project in a country other than Nepal, and is a wonderful chance to expand our community-based efforts to protect red pandas and their habitat in another another of the red panda’s range countries.

 Bhutan, like Nepal, is a landlocked country perched in the southern Himalayas.
 The mountains and river valleys that make up most of Bhutan’s territory mean that the small country enjoys enormous natural beauty and biodiversity.
 The government of Bhutan, a constitutional monarchy, made international news in the past by openly prioritizing its citizens’ happiness.
 Bhutan has enshrined environmental protections in the most recent constitution, and a huge network of national parks and protected areas crosses its territory, but there is still work to be done.
 Like many developing nations, Bhutan is working to balance environmental concerns with the requirements of a modern economy and changing climate.